grasshoff/philhistcomp/projects/terminological_continuity/analysis_first_steps.md

       3. sentence number (acc. to dataframe_A) in which span occurs
       4. text of corresponding sentence
     * create new doc-object with all sentences in column 4 of dataframe_B
-    * context-specific linguistic analysis (or rather: context-specific prediction of linguistic attributes) using *token.pos_, token.dep_, and ent.label_*
+    * context-specific linguistic analysis (or rather: context-specific prediction of linguistic attributes) for sentences in newly created doc-object, using *token.pos_* and *token.dep_*
     * extract all adjectives and verbs that stand in direct connection with matches, i.e. with the term "soul"
     * create dataframe_C with 2 columns:
         1. all adjectives used in direct connection with "soul"